-What’s more, organizing your closet can be a way to use up some pent-up energy and feel productive while we’re all sheltering in place.
-And there are plenty of DIY closet organization ideas that don’t require you to leave your place as long as retailers are still delivering.
+What’s more, organizing your closet can be a way to feel productive.
+There are plenty of DIY closet organization ideas that are easy to achieve with items you can have delivered to your door.

-So without further adieu, we have some closet organization ideas for you to deploy right now.
+So without further adieu, we have some closet organization ideas for the new year.

 Closet Organization Ideas

 There are tons of closet organizers available online, but we tend to be fans of wire shelving solutions like this one by ClosetMaid from Home Depot.
 Similar products are available at most major hardware chains or IKEA.
 They are super adjustable and don’t visibly impact the clothes on display.